no1dead/Cyanogen3DS/README.md

 # Cyanogen3DS
-Work in progress, custom GUI menu for Nintendo 3DS.
-This program is based off my PSP project - CyanogenPSP.
+This project is still heavily a work in progress.
+It is an alternative custom GUI menu for Nintendo 3DS.
+This program is based off of my PSP project - CyanogenPSP.